cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/images.md

 <img src="..." alt="...">
 </div>
 ```

-## Add a caption to an image
+## Adding a caption

 If you want to caption an image, use a Custom HTML block to insert a paragraph with the "caption" class after the code for that image.
 This will give your caption text the standard styling, which is small text, italicized, with left alignment.

-Even better, if caption style changes later, then by using this class you will get the new styling without having to make any changes.
+Because you used this class, if caption style changes later, you will get the new styling without having to make any changes.

 For this caption: